astronomer/airflow-guides/guides/connections.md

 ```

 Note that connections that are defined using environment variables will not show up in the list of connections in the Airflow UI.

+## Masking sensitive information

+Connections often contain sensitive credentials.
+By default, Airflow will hide the connection password, both in the UI and in the Airflow logs.
+Values from the connection's `Extra` field will also be hidden if their key contains any of the words listed in the environment variable `AIRFLOW__CORE__SENSITIVE_VAR_CONN_NAMES`, as long as `AIRFLOW__CORE__HIDE_SENSITIVE_VAR_CONN_FIELDS` is set to `True`.
+You can find more information on masking, including a list of the default values in this environment variable, in the Airflow documentation on [Masking sensitive data](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/mask-sensitive-values.html).

 ## Example: Configuring the SnowflakeToSlackOperator